oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 wiki_last_updated: 2015-05-07
 ---

-# VM device PCI passthrough
+# VM device hostdev passthrough

 ### Summary

-This feature will allow VDSM to assign pci device to guest using passthrough
+This feature will allow passthrough of host devices to guest

 ### Owner